Fitness Approximation through Machine Learning: Introduction

 GAs have been widely used for solving optimization problems in various domains, such as telecommunication systems \citep{jha2018energy}, energy systems \citep{mayer2020environmental}, and medicine \citep{hemanth2019modified}.
 Further, GAs can be used to evolve agents in game simulators.
 For example, \citet{GARCIASANCHEZ2020105032} employed a GA to enhance agent strategies in Hearthstone, a popular collectible card game, and \citet{Elyasaf2012EvolutionaryDesign} evolved top-notch solvers for the game of FreeCell.

-\autoref{alg:ga} outlines the pseudocode of a canonical GA, highlighting the main fitness-selection-crossover-mutation loop.
 An accurate evaluation of a fitness function is often computationally expensive, particularly in complex and high-dimensional domains, such as games.
-In fact, a GA spends most of its time in line 3 of \autoref{alg:ga}: computing fitness.
+In fact, a GA spends most of its time computing fitness.

 To mitigate this cost, fitness approximation techniques have been proposed to estimate the fitness values of individuals based on a set of features or characteristics.
 This paper focuses on performing fitness approximation in genetic algorithms using machine learning (ML) models.
+Specifically, we propose to maintain a dataset of individuals and their actual fitness values, and to learn a surrogate fitness-approximation model based on this dataset.

+Relying only on approximate fitness scores might cause the GA to converge to a false optimum.
+To address this, the evolutionary process can be controlled by combining approximate and actual fitness evaluations.
+This process is referred to as evolution control \citep{jin2000evolutionary}.
+While there are static evolution-control methods \citep{ratle1998accelerating,bull1999model,ratle1999optimal}, our method \textit{dynamically} switches between true and approximate fitness evaluations, adapting to the evolutionary process's current state.

-Specifically, we propose to maintain a dataset of individuals and their actual fitness values, and to learn a fitness-approximation model based on this dataset.
-We analyze several options for: 1) sampling the search space for creating the dataset, 2) switch conditions between using the actual fitness function and the approximate one, and 3) weighting the samples in the dataset.
+We analyze several options for: 1) switch conditions between using the actual fitness function and the approximate one, 2) sampling the search space for creating the dataset, and 3) weighting the samples in the dataset.

-We evaluate our approach on two games implemented by Gymnasium, a framework designed for the development and comparison of reinforcement learning (RL) algorithms.
+We evaluate our approach on three games implemented by Gymnasium, a framework designed for the development and comparison of reinforcement learning (RL) algorithms.
 We only use Gymnasium's game implementations, called environments, for evaluating fitness---we do not use the framework's learning algorithms.

+\textbf{These are the main innovations of our proposed method}, which are further detailed in \autoref{sec:method}: \begin{itemize} \item The method is generic and can be easily modified, extended, and applied to other domains.
+Other choices of ML model, switch condition, or sampling strategy can be readily made. \item The use of a switch condition (\autoref{sec:switch}) favors high flexibility in the experimental setting: \begin{itemize} \item Different switch conditions can be used according to the domain and complexity of the problem being solved. \item The predefined switch-threshold hyperparameter controls the desired amount of trade-off between result quality and computational time. \end{itemize} \item A monotonically increasing sample-weights function (\autoref{sec:sample-weights}) that places more emphasis on newer individuals in the learning process. \end{itemize}

+\textbf{Important points about our framework.} We wish to point out herein at the outset three key choices that we made in this research: \begin{enumerate} \item \textit{Linear regression}.
+Regression is commonly used in fitness approximation \citep{tong2021surrogate}.
+We chose this simple model because it is very fast and as we shall see allows for retraining at will with virtually zero cost.
+Further, it proved quite potent.
+We plan to incorporate more models in the future.